quietui/quiet/docs/docs/components/button.md

 ```

 :::info
-There is no `constructive` variant by design.
+There is no `constructive` button by design.
 Use the `primary` variant for constructive actions.
 :::

 ### Start & end icons